MLA, Saint John Harbour

 He has held numerous executive positions in a variety of organizations, including the University of New Brunswick Board of Governors, the New Brunswick Museum board of directors, and the St. Joseph’s Hospital board of directors.
 He is a past member of the Saint John Business Community Anti-Poverty Initiative, the Saint Patrick’s Society, the Asia—Pacific Foundation of Canada and the New Brunswick Museum.
-He is honoured to have been a founding member of L’Arche group home for the mentally challenged, based on the philosophy of Jean Vanier.
+He is honored to have been a founding member of L’Arche group home for the mentally challenged, based on the philosophy of Jean Vanier.
 He is also proud of having championed a daycare facility in an inner city Saint John school, where single mothers or fathers could attend school while their child attended daycare in the same school or one nearby.

-He has been honoured for his contributions to the community.
+He has been honored for his contributions to the community.
 He was awarded the Queen’s Golden Jubilee Medal (2003), the Paul Harris Fellow Award through the Rotary Foundation of Rotary International, and the YM-YWCA Saint John Red Triangle Award (1999).
 He was inducted into the St. Francis Xavier University Hall of Honour in 2004.

 Mr. Doherty, and his wife, the former Mary Reid of Newcastle (now Miramichi), have three children.
 Their daughter, Dr. Teresa, and her husband, Michael Caplice of Toronto, have four children: Dennis, Sam, Sophie, and Layla.
 Their son, Robert Hynes, and his wife, the former Beth Pickup of Quispamsis, live in Burlington, Ontario, with two children, Emmerson and Greyson.
 Their daughter, Catherine (Dr. Jason Bussey), is a lawyer with the Office of the Superintendent of Bankruptcy Canada.
-Mr. Doherty has four sisters: Jo-Ann Thorburn of Calgary, Karen LeBlanc of Fredericton, Margaret Ann Lamb of Halifax, and Elaine Frances of Riverview.
-He is proud of his many nieces and nephews.